-Psychological Pricing: 6 Tricks Making You Spend More
+Psychological Pricing: Tactics and Examples Making You Spend More

 You might think that humans are smarter than fish, and in many ways we definitely are.
 However, when it comes to our spending habits, we often fall for bait - hook, line, and sinker!
 Here are 6 ways that psychological pricing gets you to spend more money.

 Whether you are buying groceries, clothes, or electronics, the prices of your items likely end in 99.
 This pricing practice can make you more likely to purchase that item in four distinct ways.

 1. Price Tags: Odd-even Pricing

 There are two main types of prices: odd and even.
 Odd prices are prices that are just below some comparative pricing threshold, such as $0.99, $48, $590.
 On the other hand, even prices are exactly on the threshold.
 Using the odd price examples, the matching even prices are $1.00, $50, $600.
 When people see odd prices, they assume that they are paying for the item at a lower pricing threshold.
 For example, if you are looking to buy a new laptop less than $1000 and the laptop you are looking at is priced at $999.99, you are more likely to purchase that laptop because your brain will process the laptop in the $900 threshold rather than the $1000 threshold, despite the fact it is only $0.01 under your budget.

 2. Money “Back”

 When you buy items at odd prices, you are more likely to get change back from the cashier.
 The psychological pricing strategy gives you the sensation of receiving money when you make your purchase can feel rewarding, despite the fact that you just purchased an item.
 Even when you are not using cash, the fact that you are paying less than the threshold amount can make you feel that you saved the difference.
 For instance, you may feel like you are saving $20 if you buy a printer for $480 because you will compare the price to the threshold price of $500, even if there are no additional sales on the printer.